ProfilePic

 • Home Loans

-conforming loan is the loan option most borrowers turn to when purchasing a home.
+Most borrowers turn to a conforming loan when purchasing a home.
 These loans meet the guidelines of the two government housing agencies, Fannie Mae and Freddie Mac.
-As a result, the eligibility, pricing, and features of a conforming loan are more standardized.
+As a result, a conforming loan's eligibility, pricing, and features are more standardized.
 You may receive a lower interest rate and more reasonable loan terms than you would find on a non-conforming loan.

 What Are Non-Conforming Loans?

 These types of loans are often known as “jumbo” loans.
-They don’t fall under the standards of Fannie Mae and Freddie Mac, and so are not backed by government entities.
+They don’t fall under Fannie Mae and Freddie Mac's standards and are not backed by government entities.
 They carry more risk to the lender.

 Non-conforming loans are above the loan limits of conforming loans.
-The loan limit can vary by the area and usually change annually.
+The loan limit can vary by area and usually changes annually.
 High-demand housing markets such as Alaska and Washington D.C. have higher limits due to the cost in the market.

-These loans often require a minimum down payment of 20% and have stricter credit qualifying criteria, higher income requirements, and a higher interest rate.
+These loans often require a minimum down payment of 20%, stricter credit qualifying criteria, higher income requirements, and higher interest rates.

 Benefits of a Conforming Loan

 Conforming loans offer many benefits.
-The main advantage is that conforming loans tend to offer a lower interest rate than their counterparts.
-You pay less over the life of the loan in the way of monthly mortgage and interest.
+The main advantage is that conforming loans offer lower interest rates than their counterparts.
+You pay less over the life of the loan in the form of a monthly mortgage and interest.
 Lenders carry less risk with conforming loans since government agencies such as Freddie, Fannie, and Veteran’s Affairs will back the loans in case of a default.

-Lenders may be more easygoing on factors such as your income and debt-to-income ratio.
-There could also be more wiggle room with your credit score when qualifying for a conforming loan.
-Your down payment can generally fall below 20% and in some cases, there is no down payment.
+Lenders may be more accommodating regarding factors such as your income and debt-to-income ratio.
+When qualifying for a conforming loan, there could also be more wiggle room with your credit score.
+Your down payment can generally fall below 20%, and in some cases, there is no down payment.

 Qualifications for a Conforming Loan

-Specific requirements will need to be met to qualify for a conforming loan, and these may vary by lender.
-There are primary factors that determine if you are eligible for a conforming loan.
+Specific requirements must be met to qualify for a conforming loan, which may vary by lender.
+Primary factors determine if you are eligible for a conforming loan.
 These factors include:

-Credit score – The higher your credit score, the more likely it is that you’ll be approved for a conforming loan.
+Credit score – The higher your credit score, the more likely you’ll be approved for a conforming loan.
 It could even lower the down payment requirement for the type of loan you are requesting.

 Cash reserves – The requirement that defines the cash assets that you must have in reserve will vary by the type of loan.
 In some cases, you will have to have at least six months in reserve.